On Serre Intersection Multiplicity Conjecture: Introduction

 \section{Introduction}

-In 1950's J. Serre made a definition of Intersection multiplicity of two finitely generated modules over a regular local ring $A$ by a type of Euler characteristic, namely Tor-formula.
+A definition of intersection multiplicity is one of the major tasks of any intersection theory.
+In 1950's J. P. Serre \cite{S} made a definition of Intersection multiplicity of two finitely generated modules over a regular local ring $A$ by a type of Euler characteristic, namely Tor-formula.
 Specifically, for $M,N$ two finite $A$-modules he defines their intersection multiplicity